giganano/TrackStar/docs/src/index.rst

 In this context, a model can be said to predict a track if in the absence of measurement uncertainties, every datum would fall perfectly along this trajectory with some arbitrary distribution.

-See TrackStar's :ref:`statistical justification <statistical_justification>`
+:doc:`science-documentation`
-for mathematical details on its backend and implementation.
+	Mathematical details on TrackStar's backend and implementation.

+:doc:`api/index`
+	User's guide on each of the functions and objects provided by TrackStar.

+:doc:`developers/index`
+	Submit a bug report; license; list of contributors.

+..
+Hidden TOCs

 .. toctree::
-	:maxdepth: 2
+	:maxdepth: 1

-	statistical-justification
-	developers/index.rst
+	:hidden:

+	science-documentation
+	api/index
+	developers/index